schatzlab/appliedgenomics2017/assignments/assignment1/README.md

 #### [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) - Raw read quality assessment

 After downloading make sure to make the script executable so you can run it on the command line:

 ```
+$ unzip fastqc_v0.11.5.zip
+$ cd FastQC
 $ chmod +x fastqc
 $ ./fastqc /path/to/reads.fq
 ```

+If you have problems, make sure java is installed (`sudo apt-get install default-jre`)

 #### [Jellyfish](http://www.genome.umd.edu/jellyfish.html) - Fast Kmer Counting

-Jellyfish requires a 64-bit operating system.
+Note Jellyfish requires a 64-bit operating system.
 Download the package and compile it like this:

 ```
 $ tar xzvf jellyfish-2.2.6.tgz